 Tip: Before you enter the museum, be sure to look down at the glass-enclosed sections under your feet that are currently being excavated.
 You’ll get an interesting look at excavations currently in progress.

-This is part 1 in Caitlin Martin’s recap of her 7-day Aegean adventure with Louis Cruises.
+This is part 1 in Caitlin Martin’s recap of her 7-day Aegean adventure with Celestyal Cruises.
 Tune in next week for part 2!